dicelab-rhul/matbii/docs/getting_started/configuration.md

  └─tracking.sch
 ```

-The directory `experiment` will be used as the `experiment.path` option in the [main configuration file](#experiment-configuration).
+The directory `experiment` above should be used as the `experiment.path` option in the [main configuration file](#experiment-configuration).
 You may or may not decide to place the main configuration inside this directory.
-It is often better to provide an absolute path in `experiment.path` to avoid issues with path resolution (recall that the configuration path is relative to the working directory - where `python -m matbii -c <CONFIG>` is run).
+Either way, it is better to provide an absolute path in `experiment.path` to avoid issues with path resolution (recall that the configuration path is relative to the working directory - where `python -m matbii -c <CONFIG>` is run).

+#### Naming convention

+Each configuration file must be named after the task (as above): `resource_management`, `system_monitoring`, `tracking` with `.json` for state files and `.sch` for schedule files.
+These names are also used when enabling a task in the [main configuration file](#experiment-configuration).

+#### Default configuration

+All tasks have a [default configuration](https://github.com/dicelab-rhul/matbii/tree/main/matbii/tasks) which will be used in place of state or schedule if the file is not given.
+Each of the files above is overriding the default state or schedule for the corresponding task.

 ### State files